AVEVA/AVEVA-Samples/README.md

 ## About this repo

-There is a [style guide](STYLE_GUIDE.md) that helps explain the organization of the repo and helps explain the code samples provided.
-There is also a [test guide](TEST_GUIDE.md) that goes into more details about the included automated tests.
+The [style guide](STYLE_GUIDE.md) describes the organization of the repo and the code samples provided.
+The [test guide](TEST_GUIDE.md) goes into detail about the included automated tests.
+The [on prem testing](./miscellaneous/ON_PREM_TESTING.md) document describes the software installed on our internal OSIsoft build agent.

 ## Feedback